affinity-team/slate/source/includes/_opps.md

-name | integer | The name of the opportunity (see below). person_ids | number[] | An array of unique identifiers for persons that are associated with the opportunity organization_ids | number[] | An array of unique identifiers for organizations that are associated with the opportunity list_entries | ListEntry[] | An array of list entry resources associated with the opportunity (will only contain one list entry)
+name | integer | The name of the opportunity (see below). person_ids | number[] | An array of unique identifiers for persons that are associated with the opportunity organization_ids | number[] | An array of unique identifiers for organizations that are associated with the opportunity list_entries | ListEntry[] | An array of list entry resources associated with the opportunity (at most 1 list entry).
+If the user corresponding to the API key does not have access to the list, this will be empty.

 ## Search for opportunities